-The next big step in fullerene chemistry: Opening up fullerene cages and inserting a transition metal
+The next big advance in fullerene chemistry: Opening up fullerene cages and inserting transition metals into them

-We reported the first open fullerene (1) and demonstrated that small gaseous atoms (He) or molecules (H2) can be incorporated under high pressure.iv While we and others have developed synthetic methods to open fullerenes with a larger orifice using complex reaction mechanisms, all known open fullerenes have resulted from unanticipated bond scission and fragmentation reactions.
-Currently, four known classes of open fullerenes are known.
+We reported the first effectively open fullerene (1) and demonstrated that small gaseous atoms (He) or molecules (H2) can be incorporated under high pressure.
+While we and others have developed synthetic methods to open fullerenes with larger orifices using complex reaction mechanisms, all known open fullerenes have resulted from unanticipated bond scission and fragmentation reactions.
+Currently, four known classes of open fullerenes have been discovered.
 None has an orifice that is wide enough for transition metal insertion.

 a) “Stable Compounds of Helium and Neon: He@C60 and Ne@C60” Saunders, M.; Jiménez-Vázquez, H. A.; Cross, R. J.; Poreda, R. J. Science 1993, 259, 1428-1430. b) “Enrichment and Characterization of a Noble Gas Fullerene: Ar@C60” DiCamillo, B. A.; Hettich, R. L.; Guiochon, G., Compton, R. N.; Saunders, M.; Jiménez-Vázquez, H. A.; Khong, A.; Cross, R. J. J. Phys.
 Chem.
 1996, 100, 9197-9201. c) “Observation of Atomlike Nitrogen in Nitrogen-Implanted Solid C60” Murphy, T. A.; Pawlik, T.; Weidinger, A.; Höhne, M.; Alcala, R.; Spaeth J.-M. Phys.
 Rev. Lett.
 1996, 77, 1075-1078. d) “Isolation and Spectral Properties of Kr@C60, a Stable van der Waals Molecule” Yamamoto, K.; Saunders, M.; Khong, A.; Cross, R. J.; Grayson, M.; Gross, M. L.; Benedetto, A. F.; Weisman, R. B. J. Am.
 Chem.
 Soc.
 1999, 121, 1591-1596. e) “Do Nitrogen-Atom-Containing Endohedral Fullerenes Undergo the Shrink-Wrap Mechanism?”
 Cao, B.; Peres, T.; Cross, R. J.; Saunders, M.; Lifshitz, C. J. Phys.
 Chem.
 A 2001, 105, 2142-2146. f) “129Xe NMR Spectrum of Xenon Inside C60” Syamala, M. S.; Cross, R. J.; Saunders, M. J. Am.
 Chem.
 Soc.
 2002, 124, 6216-6219.